its-tushar-bit/sonatype-firewall-extension/insight-brain-service/src/test/resources/PullRequestFeedbackDetailsTest/PullRequestFeedback_AddedAndCleared.md

 org.springframework.security : spring-security-web : 4.2.3.RELEASE</b></summary>
 <p></p>

-:shield: **Bumping to version 4.5.0.RELEASE** will resolve these violations
+:shield: **Bumping to version 4.5.0.RELEASE** will resolve all policy violations for this component and its dependencies

 Threat (of 10) | Policy | Violation Details
 --- | --- | --- |